NGF Top 100 Businesses in Golf

 Portfolio Companies

-In an effort to properly categorize a number of diverse, far-reaching businesses with a range of products and services, we've opted to categorize this segment as Portfolio Companies -- meaning they have a variety of prominent brands under a broad umbrella.
+In an effort to properly categorize a number of diverse, far-reaching businesses with a range of products and services, we've opted to characterize this segment as Portfolio Companies -- meaning they have a variety of prominent brands under a broad umbrella.

 Perhaps the most notable examples are Acushnet, the holding company that includes two of the game's most well-known brands in FootJoy and Titleist, and Topgolf Callaway Brands Corp., which has positioned itself as a tech-enabled modern golf and active lifestyle company.